jimburton/ci583-trees/README.md

 the same type as the result of the lambda.
 This kind of code is neater and safer than lots of `if` statements checking whether values are `null`.

 Start by reading the new versions of the `BST`, `Branch` and `Leaf` classes.
-Note th use of the generic type `T`.
+Note the use of the generic type `T`.
 In the `Branch` class the left and right children have the type `Optional<BST<T>>`, as there may or may not be a child in either position.
-In the `BST` class two methods altered to now return an `Optional<BST<T>>` or require one as a parameter: `remove` and `merge`.
+In the `BST` class two methods are altered to now return an `Optional<BST<T>>` or require one as a parameter: `remove` and `merge`.

 Test  your  work  by running the unit tests  in  the package `ci583.test`.
 My solutions are in the